AaltoSciComp/scicomp-docs/triton/quickstart/index.rst

 =======================

 This is a quickstart guide to the Triton cluster.
-Each individual Guide will link to additional resources with more extensive information.
+Each individual guide will link to additional resources with more extensive information.

 .. toctree::
    :maxdepth: 1